Why did my private health insurance premium go up?

 For those of you who have held private health insurance for a while, you might recall that the premium increase usually takes place in April each year.
-However, as a result of COVID-19, nib opted to postpone the annual increase for six months to ensure our members could continue accessing essential health services throughout the pandemic, without adding to any financial pressure.
-Visit our article, 2020 health insurance premium changes for more information.
+However, we understand the financial strains Aussies have been under over the last year with all of us still feeling the impacts of COVID-19 which is why nib opted to postpone the annual increase for seven months.
+This was to ensure our members could continue accessing essential health services without adding to any financial pressure.
+Visit our article, health insurance premium changes for more information.

 At nib, we're passionate about giving our members the best value for money, so when it comes to changing your premium, we’ve done everything we can to keep it as low as possible.
-We spoke with experts across nib to find out why health insurers change their prices and what we’re doing to keep nib cover affordable.
+But we do understand you probably have some questions about why there’s an increase at all.
+So, we spoke with experts across nib to find out why health insurers change their prices and what we’re doing to keep nib cover affordable.

 The cost of healthcare is increasing